nikita-tomilov/home-assistant-munich-transport/README.md

         # Optional parameter with value in minutes to hide transport sooner than N minutes
         # walking_time: 5

+        # Optional parameter with coma-separated strings to whitelist only necessary directions
+        # whitelist: "erding,ost"
 ```

 **4.** Restart Home Assistant core again and you should now see two new entities (however, it may take some time for them to fetch new data).
 If you don't see anything new — check the logs (Settings -> System -> Logs).
 Some error should pop up there.